level23/druid-client/README.md

 $response2 = $builder->selectQuery($context);
 ```

-An paging identifier is an array and looks something like this:
+A paging identifier is an array and looks something like this:

 ```array (
   'wikipedia_2015-09-12T00:00:00.000Z_2015-09-13T00:00:00.000Z_2019-09-26T18:30:14.418Z' => 10,